adodd202/PV-RCNN/readme.md

 ### Preface
-The original creator of the code branched for this project JHultman, whose [PV-RCNN code can be found here.](https://github.com/jhultman/vision3d).
+The original creator of the code branched for this project is JHultman, whose [PV-RCNN code can be found here.](https://github.com/jhultman/vision3d).
 I am also collaborating with my friend, [Dean](dgoldman916), on this project.

-Specifically our goals of this fork is to complete the PV-RCNN implementation begun by JHultman.
+Specifically our goals of this fork are to complete the PV-RCNN implementation begun by JHultman.
 I have so far built:
 - The keypoint weighting module

 What's next?